February 09, 2021 3 min read

 There are a number of Aloe Vera health benefits, however you'll want to avoid eating raw whole aloe leaf.
 The inner skin or rind has a latex coating containing aloin which acts as a natural laxative.
-For obvious reasons, you'll want to be sure the Aloe you're consuming is properly processed and free of aloin; ingesting too much of this compound, even if used for the desired effect of relieving constipation, can result in cramping, diarrhea, low potassium, and muscle weakness.
+For obvious reasons, you'll want to be sure the Aloe you're consuming is properly processed and free of aloin; ingesting too much of this compound can result in cramping, diarrhea, low potassium, and muscle weakness.

 Aloin is a type of anthraquinone glycoside, a natural chemical, which has powerful laxative properties.
 In Aloe Vera it is found in the yellowish latex sap or juice in the layer below the outer skin, i.e., the inner rind, of the plant’s leaves.
 Though some people have ingested the juice to relieve constipation, health professionals do not consider it safe as an effective laxative.
 Concentrations of aloin vary throughout the plant and results may be unpredictable when using it in this manner.
 The gel found in the center of Aloe leaves contains little or no aloin.
 Like many fruits and vegetables, the protective cover must be peeled before accessing the nutritional substance found on the inside.

 Preparing Aloe vera to eat takes only a few minutes, and once prepared can be stored in your refrigerator up to a week.